ncpr1996/blogs_backup/cmghzubls000102l8gad4hbwl.md

 Knowledge bases and memory come next.
 For agents to function well, they require context.
 With Retrieval Augmented Generation (RAG), knowledge bases give agents access to company documents, policies, and data.
 This means that instead of depending only on its training data, your agent may retrieve current, correct information from your company's knowledge repositories.

 Action groups and resources are also available on the platform.
-These are your agent's "hands"—Lambda functions, API calls, or code interpreters that let the agent to accomplish tasks rather than merely discuss them.
-Lastly, there is built-in observability, debugging, and tracing—all of which are essential when overseeing several agents cooperating.
+These are your agent's "hands", Lambda functions, API calls, or code interpreters that let the agent to accomplish tasks rather than merely discuss them.
+Lastly, there is built-in observability, debugging, and tracing, all of which are essential when overseeing several agents cooperating.

 ## Starting Small and Focused